Giselle: Additions to the score

 Three solo variations were added to the ballet by Petipa during the latter half of the 19th century.
-The first was arranged in 1867 for the grand pas de deux of the second tableau for the ballerina Adèle Grantzow.
+The first was arranged in 1867 for the Grand pas de deux of the second tableau for the ballerina Adèle Grantzow.
 The music was composed by Cesare Pugni and was based on Adolphe Adam's "he loves me, he loves me not" leitmotif.
 This variation has been retained in the ballet ever since.

-The second variation was added by Petipa to the first tableau for the ballerina Emma Bessone's début as Giselle at the Mariinsky Theatre in 1886, and on this occasion the composer Riccardo Drigo wrote the music for the variation.
+The second variation was added by Petipa to the first act of the ballet for the ballerina Emma Bessone's début as Giselle at the Mariinsky Theatre in September of 1887, and for this occasion the composer Riccardo Drigo wrote the music.
 The music was never used again after Bessone's departure from Russia until Agrippina Vaganova added it to the Peasant pas de deux for the Kirov Ballet's production of Giselle in 1932.
 The inclusion of this variation in the Peasant pas de deux remains part of the Mariinsky Theatre's performance tradition of Giselle to the present day.

 The third variation added by Petipa was also composed by Drigo and has survived as one of the most beloved passages of Giselle.
-This variation, sometimes dubbed as the Pas seul, was arranged in 1887 for the ballerina Elena Cornalba's performance in a revival of Saint-Léon's Fiametta.
+This variation, sometimes dubbed as the Pas seul, was arranged 1887 for the ballerina Elena Cornalba's performance in a revival of Saint-Léon's Fiametta.
 Cornalba then included it for her début in Giselle in December of that year, where it has remained ever since.
-The variation was also danced by Cornalba's successors in the role of Giselle at the Mariinsky Theatre.
+The variation was also danced by many of Cornalba's successors in the role of Giselle at the Mariinsky Theatre.
 Cornalba's variation was first performed outside of Russia by Olga Spessivtzeva in 1924 at the Paris Opéra, and from then on all productions staged outside of Russia included the variation.
 There was much confusion at that time as to who was responsible for composing the music, leading many ballet historians and musicologists to credit Ludwig Minkus as the author, a misconception which still persists.